VeryGoodOpenSource/very_good_analysis/tool/linter_rules/README.md

 | rule1     | Reason1 |
 ```

-The reasons are defined in the [`exclusion_reasons.json`](exclusion_reasons.json) file, where each rule that is not enabled by default has an entry with the rule name and the reason why it is not enabled by default.
+The reasons are defined in the [`exclusion_reasons.json`](exclusion_reasons.json) file, where each rule that is not enabled by default has an entry with its rule name and the reason why it is not enabled by default.

 ### Usage